 How Long Will You Be Able to Get Your Lost Wages Checks?

 The answer, in general, is up to 500 weeks, and that’s about 9 and 1/2 years.
-So if you’re 30 years old and seriously injured, that means by the time you’re 40 your workers’ comp check will be cut off, so it is not a guarantee that you’ll be taken care of for a long period of time.
+So if you’re 30 years old and seriously injured, that means by the time you’re 40 your workers’ comp checks will be cut off, so it is not a guarantee that you’ll be taken care of for a long period of time.

-The reality is is that most people never get to 500 weeks, because if the doctor says you can do some type of work whether it is a work restriction of no lifting over 2 pounds and or working no more than 2 hours a week if the insurance carrier can find you a job within those work restrictions, then you are back at work.
+The reality is is that most people never get to 500 weeks, because if the doctor says you can do some type of work whether it is a work restriction of no lifting over 2 pounds and or working no more than 2 hours a week if the insurance carrier can find you a job within those light-duty work restrictions, then you are back at work.
 Each individual workers’ compensation claim will be a bit different.

 How to Calculate Your Earnings